Your Vehicle is REPAIRABLE & You Do NOT have Collision Coverage

 1. Contact the at-fault party’s insurance company.
 They will assign a PD adjuster who will be your point of contact.
 Be polite, as the saying goes you get more with honey.
 If you’re rude to the adjuster, they’re less willing to help when it comes time to extending car rentals, etc.

-2. Notify the at-fault party’s insurance company where your vehicle is located and make them aware of any personal property that was destroyed in your vehicle (cell phone, glasses, laptop, etc.).
+2. Provide the location of your vehicle to the at-fault party’s insurance company and inform them aware of any personal property destroyed in your vehicle (cell phone, glasses, laptop, etc.).
 They will want photos of the damaged items and a receipt showing proof of ownership.

 3. Have the preliminary estimate of your vehicle performed.
 The PD adjuster will have a field adjuster assigned.
 If they do not send a field adjuster out, you can take your vehicle to a shop of your choice to have the estimate done.

-5. Make sure the repair shop gets approval from the at-fault party’s insurance company BEFORE they begin repairs.
+5. Remember, the auto body repair shop must get approval from the at-fault party’s insurance company BEFORE they begin repairs.
 Most shops are familiar with the process.

 NOTE: Many repair shops are experiencing delays in getting parts in due to supply chain issues.
-It’s highly recommended you provide the shop with the estimate so they can order the parts.
-This will prevent delays and possibly issues with your rental vehicle being terminated due to excessive repair times.
+Provide the shop with the estimate so they can order the parts.
+This will avoid delays and issues with your rental vehicle being terminated due to excessive repair times.

 Getting a Rental Vehicle

-1. If a rental vehicle is needed, coordinate the rental with the at-fault party’s insurance company.
+1. If you need a rental vehicle, coordinate the rental with the at-fault party’s insurance company.

 a.
-They are required to put you in a rental vehicle that is similar in class to the vehicle you were driving at the time of the accident.
+The insurance company must put you in a rental vehicle that is similar in class to the vehicle you were driving at the time of the accident.

 b.
 If you have rental coverage on your policy, you can also elect to have your rental covered through your insurance company.